 I recently read an article which resonated with me enormously.
-The article was written by Mark Murphy discussing some of the reasons new hires often fail.
+The article was written by Mark Murphy discusses some of the reasons new hires often fail.
 You can take a look at the article here.

 The research in Mark’s article looked at over 20,000 hires from over 5,000 hiring managers.
 The study showed that almost 50% of new hires failed in the first 18 months.
 It is staggeringly clear from the statistics that hires which fail rarely have anything to do with experience; rather it is the attitude and interpersonal skills.